Relationship satisfaction is our top priority

 Trust is relevant to the problem or situation.
 You may want to believe that your dog trusts you, but does he put his faith in you when he is nervous or afraid?
 Does he rely on you to make him feel safe?
 Or does he rely on himself by practicing fear aggression or avoidance in order to protect himself?

 These behaviors are very changeable in all dogs.
-You can even completly fix these issues, in shy and fearful dogs if you learn how to be what they need of you.
+You can even completely fix these issues in shy and fearful dogs if you learn how to be what they need of you.
 Earn their trust and teach them to depend on you.
 If you can do this in their day to day life, they will learn to trust and depend on you in even very stressful situations.
 No matter what their past experience!

-Canine Culture Learning Center in Oneida NY
+Oneida at Canine Culture Learning Center

-New Hartford Animal Hospital in New Hartford NY
+New Hartford at New Hartford Animal Hospital

-Village Veterinary Hospital in Wampsville NY
+Wampsville at Village Veterinary Hospital

 Private in-home classes are also available both durring the day and in the evening.